mszegedy/plea/story/ch-5.md

 Vasilisa grew a little concerned.
 "Is there, like, a book here on what spirits can and can't do?
 I don't really get why they can do all this supernatural crap but then they fuck up something like drawing hands.
 Is Artemis _safe?_ From the spirits she's carrying?"

 Sofia considered for several long seconds.
 "Well… how about this: read _Metamorphoses,_ okay?
 Then, if you have any questions about how spirits work, come to me and I'll try to answer them.
-I wouldn't have sent Artemis out there with those spirits if it wasn't safe.
+I wouldn't have sent Artemis out there with those spirits if I didn't think it was safe.
 And I think she's probably doing perfectly fine right now.
-After all, she seems to me a very strong person, and the anxiety spirit she's carrying isn't very harmful."
+After all, she seems to me a very strong person, and the anxiety spirit she's carrying isn't very harmful.
+And if anything does go wrong, don't forget, the mosquitos will tell us."

 <div>Vasilisa nodded hesitantly.</div>